 I also put them in salads, and I think they would be wonderful in certain casseroles as an added bonus.

 So, the next time you see milkweed plants with buds on them, pick a few and try for yourself.
-There are plenty to share with the many bug species that seem to like them too!
+Just make sure you save some for the monarch butterflies!